 This time, in the grocery line.

-I’d grabbed a couple early evening, post Sunday matinee snacks and taken my place behind those who appeared to have the least number of items.
-Two guys, knit capped, the one slightly bearded, directly ahead of me were perusing the tabloid mags on the rack just behind them.
-As one commented to the other, I noted the latest TIME special edition feature: “The Criminal Mind.”
+She’d grabbed a couple early evening, post Sunday matinee snacks and taken her place behind those who appeared to have the least number of items.
+Two guys, knit capped, the one slightly bearded, directly ahead of her were perusing the tabloid mags on the rack just behind them.
+As one commented to the other, she noted the latest TIME special edition feature: “The Criminal Mind.”

-Feeling a tad grandiose, I pointed to its title and ventured some crack about Italians all being corrupt.
-As expected, they turned to look at me.
-Tossing my olive skinned, greying brown haired head to one side, I demured:
+Feeling a tad grandiose, she pointed to its title and ventured some crack about Italians all being corrupt.
+As expected, they turned to look at her.
+Tossing olive skinned, greying brown hair to one side, she demured:

 “Well, not all of them.”

-My own father, second generation Napolitan/Sicilian blend, had always maintained a flawless public testimony – or, so I’d always thought.
+Her own father, second generation Napolitan/Sicilian blend, had always maintained a flawless public testimony – or, so she’d always thought.

-The more we chatted, the more gradually I noticed the telltale accent of a Latino coming from the more talkative of the two.
-And so, typically of me, I asked him.
+The more they chatted, the more gradually she noticed the telltale accent of a Latino coming from the more talkative of the two.
+And so, typically, she asked him.

-Reaching up to insert his card into the reader, he answered me.
+Reaching up to insert his card into the reader, he answered.
 “Yep.”

-Then, I did what I too often do.
-I asked the next question.
-And, I did it because I was born in 1957, raised in this town, and had grown to expect that asking would be acceptable.
-I said:
+Then, she did what she too often did.
+She asked the next question.
+And, she did it because she was born in 1957, raised in this town, and had grown to expect that asking would be acceptable.
+She said:

 ” You know Julio…Julio Reyes?”